parasaurolophus/go/lambda.md

 heat, compared to the desktop CPU's of yore (i.e. not so many years ago).

 <a id="no-really"><sup>4</sup></a> Back in the day, the author of this document
-has written entire mission-critical applications in 680x0 and 80x86 assembly languages in scientific, aerospace and defense domains where bugs could cost lives or cause billions of dollars' worth of damage.
+wrote entire mission-critical applications in 680x0 and 80x86 assembly languages in scientific, aerospace and defense domains where bugs could cost lives or cause billions of dollars' worth of damage.
 This was during the same time in which he was a member of teams doing R&D in the first AI boom of the 1980's, developing machine learning algorithms and expert systems in various dialects of Lisp, Smalltalk and Prolog.
-No, really.)
+He has continued to practice what is preached here throughout the intervening decades.